-For years, bowfishing was considered an archery enthusiast’s game, or a bowhunter’s offseason fad.
+For years, many people wrote off bowfishing as just for archery enthusiasts or off-season bowhunters.
 But over the last decade or so, this fishing technique has become a beloved sport for thousands of outdoor lovers.
 Fun and unique, bowfishing requires absolutely no previous angling experience, making it perfect for newbie fishers.
 If you’re looking to make your first bowfishing steps, you’ve come to the right place.

 What is bowfishing?